MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-DrawCurve-Methods.md

 ---
-Description: 'This topic lists the DrawCurve methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: '3b29e150-26ac-46c6-8aa5-984aeb03392a'
+Description: This topic lists the DrawCurve methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: 3b29e150-26ac-46c6-8aa5-984aeb03392a
-title: 'Graphics.DrawCurve methods'
+title: Graphics.DrawCurve methods
+ms.date: 07/02/2019
 ---

 # Graphics.DrawCurve methods